Hershey State Bank

 Hershey, Nebraska · FDIC Cert #19809

-Hershey State Bank is an FDIC-insured bank (Certificate #19809) with $99M in total assets and $79M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Hershey, Nebraska, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 2.13%.
-BankHealthData assigns a composite Health Grade of F (33/100).
+This is the FDIC profile for Hershey State Bank, an FDIC-insured bank (Certificate #19809) with $99M in total assets and $79M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Hershey, Nebraska, the bank maintains a Tier 1 capital ratio of 14.66% (Well-Capitalized) and a nonperforming loan ratio of 2.13%.
+BankHealthData assigns a composite Health Grade of B (68/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Hershey State Bank (FDIC cert 19809) is a community bank — $99M in total assets, $79M in deposits, serving the Hershey, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 14.66% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is elevated: non-performing loan ratio of 2.13% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is thin: 12.0% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.